TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 7/Numbers 7.56.md

 ---

-one golden spoon of ten [shekels], full of incense;
+one golden ladle of ten shekels, full of incense;